clvrai/furniture-bench/docs_source/references/troubleshooting.rst

      $ cd /fairo/polymetis/polymetis/build/
      $ make -j

-**Q:** I'm encountering issues while building Polymetis from source.
+**Q:** I'm encountering issues while building Polymetis from the source.
 How can I resolve this?

     **A:** Here are some common errors and solutions.